-I am an ethnomusicologist, mediologist, filmmaker, and genre theorist.
+I am an ethnomusicologist, mediologist, digital creator, and genre theorist.
 My research interests are locally interdisciplinary, but all orbit around the existence of social interaction.
 I explore music, media, and narrative through the lenses of anthropology, social ontology and social genre theory.
 My main areas of focus are digital media studies, performance and dissemination (through community, archives, and technology), and Irish traditional music.

 The core of my scholarship is dialogue.
 Most of my work follows a Bakhtinian dialogic philosophy (or is at least inspired by these philosophies).
 Bakhtin wrote, “Truth is not born nor is it found inside the head of an individual person; it is born between people collectively searching for [their] truth, in the process of their [own] dialogic interaction” (Problems of Dostoevsky’s Poetics, p.
 110).
 I think that’s pretty inspirational.

 My other research/life interests include (but are not limited to): fiction and fiction theory, gaming and game theory, RPGs, films and film theory, folklore, performance identity, archival theory, queer theory, and music festivals.
 I also like to stay current with new digital technologies trends, advances in web development, and other types of social interaction mediated through machines.

 -Philip K. Dick